A battery wiring harness is one of the most important parts of the car; people probably already know that.

 1. Engine Shutting Off At a Lower Speed

-One of the major problems that bad battery wiring harness leads to is your engine shutting off.
-Now that is not to say that a bad wiring harness is the only reason for your engine shutting down unexpectedly.
+One of the major problems that a bad battery wiring harness leads to is your engine shutting off.
+That is not to say that a bad wiring harness is the only reason your engine shuts down unexpectedly.
 Various other factors lead to your engine shutting down.
 But, the most common reason is bad wiring in the wiring harness.

 Loose or corroded wires in your wiring harness can be a real cause for concern.
-Since the wires don’t have constant contact with the ignition circuit, it does not receive the volts it needs.
-With the lower voltage, the ignition will not be able to keep your engine on when it is slow.
+Since the wires don’t contact the ignition circuit constantly, it does not receive the volts it needs.
+With the lower voltage, the ignition will not keep your engine on when it is slow.

 Other than your engine shutting off at a slower speed, the car maybe will not start entirely.
 That is especially something that I experienced with my battery wiring harness.
 The inability of the ignition circuit to receive the required volts can make it very hard for the car to start.